Hannah Whitmore

 About

-Reference librarian at a suburban Indianapolis branch, 47.
-Dad died at the kitchen table on a Sunday morning in October 2023.
-No estate plan anyone could find.
-The week after the funeral I was at my mom's, going through an accordion folder, looking for the title to a car she needed to sell.
-Realized she had almost no idea what was in her own financial life.
-The homeowners policy had lapsed two years earlier.
-The safe deposit box had no co-signer.
-The brokerage account still listed her college roommate as beneficiary.
+The week after the funeral I was at mom's, going through an accordion folder, looking for the car title she needed to sell.
+The homeowners policy had lapsed two years prior.
+The safe deposit box had no co-signer listed.
+The brokerage account still named her college roommate as beneficiary.
+The papery-dust smell when I pulled open a file box she hadn't touched since the nineties is something I still associate with that whole stretch of weeks.

-Two and a half years later: my own will is drafted and signed (two witnesses, self-proving affidavit attached, filed in a binder behind the kitchen junk drawer), mom's paperwork is rebuilt, my brother stopped procrastinating last spring.
-The tools I ended up relying on: WillMaker for the will and healthcare directive, LawDepot for a basement rental agreement and a contractor agreement when we finally redid the kitchen, and E-file.com after dad's CPA retired and the next tax season landed on me without warning.
+Three years of paperwork followed.
+My own will is drafted and signed, two witnesses, self-proving affidavit attached, filed in a binder behind the kitchen junk drawer.
+My mother's filing cabinet is rebuilt.
+My brother Vance, who lives in Fishers and operates on the principle of waiting until the last possible moment and then moving fast, finished his own will last spring.
+We sat at his kitchen counter with a laptop between us and ran it through in one afternoon.
+The platforms that made it through the stack: WillMaker for the will and healthcare directive, LawDepot for a basement rental agreement and a contractor agreement when we redid the kitchen, E-file.com after dad's CPA retired and the following tax season landed on me without warning.

 Written by Hannah Whitmore